bbauska/UofM-AdvStyling/readme.md

 </p>

 SolidJS has been in active development since 2019.
-Yet, it was in the June of 2021 that the framework <a href="https://github.com/solidjs/solid/releases/tag/v1.0.0">
+Yet, it was in the June of 2021 that the framework <a href="https://github.com/solidjs/solid/releases/tag/v1.0.0" target="_blank">
 graduated to v1</a>.
 And since, has attracted a rather substantial following.
 At the moment, Solid has over 14k stars on GitHub, and there is a major update every 3 months or so.